tagged

 Wirt County Timeline

-This timeline provides a condensed summary of the historical journey of Wirt County, West Virginia.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Wirt County, West Virginia.

 - 1848 - Wirt County is established by the Virginia General Assembly.